 Locked up in debt?

-Or, is life worse if you file bankruptcy?
+Does life get better or worse if you file bankruptcy?

 That question sums up most people’s fears about shedding their debt through bankruptcy.